Skip to content

 Is Paragon free?

 Paragon is a paid product.
 Custom pricing based on number of integrations, workflows, and usage.
 Starts around $500/month for startups, enterprise pricing available.
+Pricing shown is as last reviewed and may change — confirm current pricing on the vendor's site.

 What are Paragon alternatives?